-Emergency services battling fire near Mangakino
+Multiple emergency service crews tackling scrub fire near Mangakino

-Emergency services are battling a fast-moving scrub fire near Mangakino, north of Lake Taupō this afternoon.
+Fire crews at the scene of a fast-moving scrub fire near Mangakino, north of Lake Taupō this afternoon are working to slow its progress.

-It's understood the fire, which is currently 100m by 30m, started near the side of Waipapa Rd and is moving towards a forestry block.
+Three helicopters, ground crews and at least nine fire appliances are on the scene of the blaze, a Fire and Emergency New Zealand spokesman said.

+Shortly after 4pm, the fire was approximately 100m by 30m in size and there haven't been any updates in terms of it growing, he said.

 The blaze started just hours after the Mangakino Volunteer Fire Brigade posted on Facebook alerting the community it had entered a total fire ban.